 Furthermore, IAMCR will provide support to IAMCR peace fellows in the following ways:

-- A travel grant of 1500 USD, for both scholars, to attend one (1) main IAMCR conference, in order to present their collaborative work.
+- A travel grant of 1500 USD, for each scholar, to attend one (1) main IAMCR conference, in order to present the collaborative work.
 When peace fellows are demonstrably in the impossibility to travel to IAMCR conferences, the funds can be used, pending IAMCR approval, for a different channel of communication to the IAMCR community.

 - An individual membership for both scholars, for two years.

 - Opportunities to present their work at online or face-to-face IAMCR fora, to be decided in consultation with both scholars.

 The selection of IAMCR peace fellows is organised through an application procedure, initiated by a call, where a pair of potential peace fellows submits a joint proposal for academic collaboration on a particular theme.
 This joint proposal should include the following elements: